 ICT-enabled state sector projects and programmes assessed as High Risk are required to prepare costed assurance plans.
 Contact [email protected]

-Gateway reviews are expected to be included in these assurance plans and programmes are normally required to have a Gateway Review (usually at this stage a combined Gate 0: Strategic Assessment/gate 1 Business Justification & Options) as the Programme Business Case nears completion.
-There is a 6-8 week lead time for contracts and logistics, so if you have not yet engaged with the Gateway Unit, get in touch early: [email protected].
+Assurance plans for high-risk programmes must include Gateway Reviews.
+A Gateway Review (usually a combined Gate 0: Strategic Assessment/Gate 1 Business Justification & Options) is normally required as the Programme Business Case nears completion.
+There is an 8-10 week lead time for contracts and logistics, so get in touch early: [email protected].

-The Programme Business Case is considered equivalent to an Indicative Business Case and should include equivalent analysis at a programme level.
+The Programme Business Case is equivalent to an Indicative Business Case for a project.

-Once a Programme Business Case has been approved it is supported by appropriate business cases for individual initiatives within the programme (depending on their size, scope and risk), as agreed with governance, monitoring agency or Treasury Vote Analyst, as appropriate:
+Once approved it must be supported by appropriate business cases for individual initiatives within the programme (depending on their size, scope and risk), as agreed with Cabinet, agency governance, Treasury or monitoring agency, as appropriate:

-- Indicative Business Case (IBC) if a major project within the programme requires significant options analysis for the tranche or project is required.
+- Indicative Business Case (IBC) for a significant project within the programme, or for a tranche - if significant options analysis for the tranche or project is required.

-- Detailed Business Case for the next programme tranche, if detailed options analysis is not required.
+- Detailed Business Case, if detailed options analysis is not required.

-- Single Stage Business Case (combining Indicative and Detailed) for less significant projects within the programme (small, low risk, and/or limited options analysis required.
+- Single Stage Business Case (combining Indicative and Detailed) for less significant projects within the programme (small, low risk).